achusp123/bizview/README.md

 **_Prerequistes_**
 * Should have NodeJs installed on the system.
-* Should have Git istalled on teh system.
+* Should have Git istalled on the system.

 **_How to run the tests_**
 1. Navigate to a path where the project needs to be cloned.